MattanMohel/jester-rs/README.md

 __But Now What?__
 It's time to _vary_ things up... with variables that is

 In Jester Script, all variables exist from the get-go with a value of ```nil``` (equivalent to null, or None).
-Now, I obviously  don't store a list of all possible symbols--I don't have nearly enough patience for that.
-What does happen is that every time Jester Script parses out a symbol it hasn't encountered before (unless it is a numeric or String literal), it will add that symbol to the environment with a default `ni` value:
+Now, Jester Script obviously doesn't store a list of all possible symbols.
+What happens is that every time Jester Script parses out a symbol it hasn't encountered before (unless it is a numeric or String literal), it will add that symbol to the environment with a default `nil` value:

 ```
 (println x) ; prints out 'nil'